Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Rescaling of Hamiltonians

-with other canonical variables, $\left[ \phi_i \comma \, q_j \right] = i\hbar \, \delta_{ij}$, and different energy scales.
-We will show that both models can be mapped to each other through a suitable change of scales.
-For that let us write down the transformation
+with alternative canonical variables, $\left[ \phi_i \comma \, q_j \right] = i\hbar \, \delta_{ij}$, and different energy scales.
+We now show that both models can be mapped to each other through a suitable change of scales.
+To do so, let us write the transformation

 which preserves the commutation relations

 This leads to the model